noClaps/project-euler/notes.md

 The TypeScript code that I came up with seemed to be pretty good, but of course there's a far more optimised way to do it.
 Turns out that optimised way returns the correct value about 10 times faster in C than my original code did in TS.
 In my eyes, that probably means I wrote some decent TS.

 I've gone ahead and replaced all of my C code with the optimised algorithms from the Project Euler overviews.
 I'll be leaving my TypeScript code alone.

+# Problem 11
+This is an incredibly annoying problem to set up.
+There's a 20x20 grid, which means I need to set up an array of size 20x20.
+Once I have that set up I don't think it's gonna be too difficult to solve.

+Okay, so turns out it's actually a lot more difficult than I expected it to be, since I have to check if any adjacent values, in any direction, yield a higher maximum.
+My current plan is to check each direction around each element to find if there's a maximum in there somewhere.

+I ended up finding an optimisation that could be good, where instead of checking all directions, I only check half of them.
+In my case, I'm only checking east, southeast, south and southwest.
+I imagine there's a better way to do it, but that's the best I could think of, and it seems to be reasonably quick.

+My final solution runs in 8ms in TypeScript, and in about 200µs in C without any compiler optimisations (using default settings).
+I think I've successfully solved this problem as best I could.